ocw-social/bluesky-integration/README.md

 # OCW.Social BlueSky Integration

+While OCW.Social is a Mastodon server, it is possible for Mastodon and BlueSky to interact with each other with the help of [Bridgy Fed](https://fed.brid.gy).
+In addition, Mastodon users can set up their bridged account on BlueSky with the `ocw.social` domain as it's handle **and** BlueSky users can use the `ocw.social` domain for their handle.

+* 👉 **For Mastodon users**, you can [follow these instructions](#-bluesky-bridge-for-mastodon-with-custom-domain).
+* 👉 **For BlueSky users**, you can [follow these instructions](#-bluesky-ocwsocial-handle-and-mastodon-bridge).

-## BlueSky bridge for Mastodon with custom domain
+## 🦣 BlueSky bridge for Mastodon with custom domain

 If you want to set up your bridged Mastodon account on BlueSky with the `ocw.social` domain as your handle, follow these steps: